FREE UK Delivery

 Does my ceiling height affect my choice of wall lights?

 Wall lights can be used in both low and high ceiling rooms, especially when paired with matching ceiling lights.
-In rooms with low ceilings, wall lights help spread the light horizontally, creating a brighter, more open feel without overwhelming the room and should be paired with flush or semi-flush ceiling lights.
+In lower rooms, they spread the light horizontally, creating a brighter, more open feel.
+Try pairing them with flush or semi-flush ceiling lights.

 For high ceilings, they add warmth and balance, preventing the space from feeling too open or cold.
 Matched with ceiling lights, the combination provides an elegant feel while pulling the whole room together, making for a polished uniform aesthetic.